applesaucyy/acutetv/README.md

 ## Installation

-It _may or may not_ need ffmpeg, but otherwise the dependencies are in the shard.yml file. simply run:
+It _actually does_ need ffmpeg, so your server needs to have that installed.
+Other than that, the dependencies are in the shard.yml file. simply run:
 ```
 crystal build --release src/acutetv.cr && ./acutetv